Vblack1991/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-Using DOM methods in conjunction with JavsScript and CSS.
+Using DOM methods in conjunction with JavaScript and CSS.